 This product tops the list because it was rated as the #1 air purifier for smokers by Cigar Aficionado Magazine.

 Because, it uses an combination of six-stages of air purification and deodorization that makes it a leader in the industry.
-By far, this product creates the freshest air for smokers.
+By far, this product creates the freshest air for smokers at a fair price.

 What also makes it the best smoke air purifier is the fact that it can be mounted on a wall or stand alone as a floor unit.